NYSE may make second U-turn on China telecom delistings amid confusion over policy

 The Treasury declined comment on the NYSE decision.
 OFAC, which is responsible for enforcing sanctions, declined comment.

 The NYSE is owned by Atlanta-based Intercontinental Exchange Inc (ICE), which is run by billionaire Jeffrey Sprecher, whose wife Kelly Loeffler, also a former ICE executive, is one of two Republican senators facing run-off elections on Tuesday in Georgia.
-Loeffler is a staunch supporter of President Trump.
+Loeffler is a staunch Trump supporter.

 NEW GUARD